Fast Fashion Facts

 Yea.
 Just let that sink in a bit…

-Fast fashion brands are on the rise.
-And, it’s important to understand what fast fashion is, plus the impact it has on both our environment and the people who make it.
+Fast fashion brands are on the rise, and it’s important to understand what fast fashion is as well as the impact it has on both our environment and the people who make it.

 What is fast fashion?